• Skip to primary navigation

 Absolutely.
 To freeze chicken nuggets, either freeze in a single layer in a flat freezer bag.
 Or, bread them, place on a sheet pan, and freeze until frozen solid.
 Transfer to a freezer bag.
 When ready to use, thaw flat in the refrigerator and follow the recipe instructions.

-Homemade chicken nuggets on a cooking rack on top of baking sheet.
+Homemade chicken nuggets on a cooling rack on a baking sheet lined with parchment paper.

 More Chicken Recipes for the Whole Fam